webmastersmith/solid-image/README.md

 - **a** = aspect ratio.
 Crop image from center, to create desired aspect ratio. ex..`a=16:9`
   - If aspect is not provided, output image will be same aspect as input image.
-  - Image will not be enlarged.
-Image width will be reduced until aspect ratio 'height' is same size or smaller than original image height.
+  - If `enlarge=false`, image width will be reduced to maintain aspect ratio until 'height' is same size or smaller than original image height.
 - **alt** = img element `alt` attribute text. ex.. `alt=my image`.
   - default: "This is a image"
 - **animated** = ex.. `animated=true`